DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 donateUrl | `string` | Creator support/donation URL.
 255 characters max.
 screenshotUrl | `string` | **REQUIRED**.
 Plugin screenshot url.
 Must be a png file.
 255 characters max. description | `string` | **REQUIRED**.
 A short plugin description.
-1000 characters max. tags | `array` | An array of [Tag](#Tag).
+1000 characters max. version | `string`| Plugin version.
+Version will be applied to all bundles if not overloaded. technicalUid | `string` | Plugin unique id.
+Uid will be applied to all bundles if not overloaded. tags | `array` | An array of [Tag](#Tag).
 Can be empty. bundles | `array` | **REQUIRED**.
 An array of [Bundle](#Bundle).
 Can be empty.